svenso/sigrok_iso7816/README.md

     > "sigrok-cli.exe" --loglevel 1 -P iso7816:clk=0:data=2:clock_option=detect --input-file "PC_7_123456_46824768_wrong_pin.vcd" --input-format vcd -B iso7816=pcap > PC_7_123456_46824768_wrong_pin.pcap
 - What is clock_option?
     - native
         > use the native clock and specifications from ISO+IEC 7816-3-2006 (or sort of them :P).
-Good if you recorded the sample with enough high samplerate (usually about 10MHZ)
+Good if you recorded the sample with enough high samplerate (best results with 50Mhz)
     - detect
         > try detecting the specifications (requires the first communication be an ATR).
 Most stable, even works if clock does not have the correct resolution.
     - sample_as_clock